Workshop Topics

 Expand All

 Trying to finish up your reference list?
 Unsure how to cite that one paper?
-In this session, we'll focus on the mechanics of APA style in the reference list, covering standard stuff like books and articles, and funky stuff like white papers, NGO reports, government documents, and datasets.
-Join us, and bring your specific questions!
+In this session, we'll focus on the mechanics of APA style in the reference list, covering standard stuff like books and articles, and funky stuff like white papers, NGO reports, government documents and datasets.
+Join us and bring your specific questions!

 Learn the basic Chicago Style templates for commonly-used sources, such as books, journal articles, websites, and other online resources.
 We'll include time for citation Q&A and time to practice creating your own citations.

 Learn the basic MLA style you'll need for your paper, including how to create citations for books, journal articles, websites, and more.
-Q&A and time to practice creating your own citations will be at the end of the session.
+Q&A and time to practice creating your own citations will be included at the end of the session.

 Tired of typing out bibliographies?
 Try EndNote or Zotero!
 They are citation management software programs that allow you to organize references and quickly create bibliographies.
 They are pretty similar, so we'll cover the pros and cons of each program so you can decide which one is best for your research!

 Are you typing citations and bibliographies by hand?
 Having trouble keeping all your references organized?
 Why not try Zotero?
-Zotero is a free citation management tool that helps you stay organized, quickly format citations, and generate bibliographies for your research.
+Zotero is a free citation management tool that helps you stay organized, quickly format citations and generate bibliographies for your research.

-In this workshop, we'll show you how to import citations from library databases and other sources, organize and edit items in your Zotero library, add in-text citations to a Word document, and build an automated bibliography in the citation style for your discipline.
+In this workshop, we'll show you how to import citations from library databases and other sources, organize and edit items in your Zotero library, add in-text citations to a Word document and build an automated bibliography in the citation style for your discipline.

 This workshop is designed to be a follow-up to the Intro to Zotero or for individuals who already have familiarity with Zotero.
 If you haven't used Zotero before, please attend one of our Introduction to Zotero workshops or schedule an appointment with our Zotero team, as this workshop will not cover the basics.

 Are you working on a large research project like a thesis or dissertation?
 Or need to keep several different research projects organized but separated?
 Are you looking to keep your pdfs, notes, and references in one place?
-Do you need to collaborate on a research project with colleagues, classmates, or your adviser?
+Do you need to collaborate on a research project with colleagues, classmates or your adviser?

 In this workshop, we'll show you how to use Zotero’s nifty organization features to sort and store your research effectively.
-We will go over Zotero’s note-taking feature as well as tags, sorting, and related references, as well as how to store and search pdfs.
+We will go over Zotero’s note-taking feature as well as tags, sorting and related references, as well as how to store and search pdfs.
 Additionally, this workshop will show how you can export your research into other useful formats and how to clean up your Zotero library.
 Finally, we will show you how to set up collaborative group libraries, send invitations, set privacy and user permissions, add citations and PDFs to your shared library, and more!

-Do you need to use EndNote for your lab, class, or assignment?
+Do you need to use EndNote for your lab, class or assignment?
 Are you typing your bibliographies by hand?
 Having trouble keeping all your PDFs and references organized?
 Try EndNote!

 Learn how to create a reference library, import citations from library databases, apply footnotes in a Word document, and build an automated bibliography in the correct citation style for your discipline.

-Data Services and Software
+Data Services

 Expand All